 This is a good piece of advice for writing literature as well as for writing a resume.
 Don’t just tell the employer that you’re a good communicator; explain a circumstance where your great communication skills made your biggest sale, or you conducted a project well among your team members.
 Show your skills in your achievements, and if you can’t do that, you shouldn’t write them down at all.
 They will be perceived as opinions about yourself that might not be true or reliable.

 Think about it this way: take each bit of info you have in your experience section, and ask the question “How?” for each one.
-If it makes sense to ask the question (as in, you haven’t answered it yet), answer it and write it on your resume!
+If you haven’t answered the “how” yet, answer it and write it on your resume!